beamable/UnrealSDK/Docs/docs/samples/basic/discord-demo.md

 	3. Right click on the server icon and select `Settings->Roles`.
 	4. Create a `enabled-matchmaking` role.
 	5. Right click on the role and select the option `Copy Role ID` and set it aside.
+	6. Pick any text channel.
+Right click on the channel select the option `Copy Channel ID` and set it aside.

 Now, you'll need to configure a Beamable realm so you can use it.